Ganeshk750/mysql-schema-design/advance-sql.md

 * This type of index reorders the physical order of the table and search based on the key values.
 Each table can have only one clustered index.

 **NonClustered Index:**
 * NonClustered Index does not alter the physical order of the table and maintains logical order of data.
 Each table can have 999 nonclustered indexes.

+### SQL CREATE INDEX Statement
+* The CREATE INDEX statement is used to create indexes in tables.
+* Indexes are used to retrieve data from the database very fast.
+The users cannot see the indexes, they are just used to speed up searches/queries.

+* **Note:** Updating a table with indexes takes more time than updating a table without (because the indexes also need an update).
+So, only create indexes on columns that will be frequently searched against.

+* Creates an index on a table.
+Duplicate values are allowed.